Every few months, I edit, or add to this post, and then re-post it. Here we go again.

 I took the standardized tests, and did extremely well, except in math.
 Because of my math scores, my test scores sank.
 My college transcript is also not that pretty.
 Again, I did well in any subject based on words, reading, writing, or thinking.
 In math, I tanked.
 My transcript reflected this.

-Due to a less than beautiful transcript, and less than perfect test scores, I was rejected from the Naval and Air Force Academies.
+Due to a less than beautiful transcript, and less than perfect test scores, I knew I wouldn’t make it into either the Naval Academy or Air Force Academy.

 Algebra took me down.
 Since graduation, I have used algebra exactly… never.
 Thanks, algebra.
 Thanks, Committee of Ten for meeting three days in 1892, to determine that I would need to study a subject I would never need, and never use, but, that would keep me from doing exactly what I wanted to do with my life.